Sye0x/Final-Year-Project/README.md

 - **Speech Processing:** Integrate speech recognition and synthesis tools like Whisper, Vosk, or Google Text-to-Speech.
 - **Booking and Room Management:** Utilize real-time tracking and scheduling systems, such as Firebase, MongoDB, or hotel management APIs.
 - **Hotel Schematics Integration:** Use libraries for interactive interfaces like Leaflet, React.js, or D3.js for easy navigation and room booking.
+- **Front-End Development:** Flutter for a responsive, cross-platform user interface that works on Android, iOS, and other platforms.
 - **Data Privacy & Security:** Implement strong encryption protocols and secure storage options, such as AES encryption and GDPR-compliant data handling.

 ## **Why Edge Computing?**